Make Windows computer check for Windows Updates more frequently

 Here from the left side pane, double-click on Automatic Updates detection frequency.

 This setting specifies the hours that Windows will use to determine how long to wait before checking for available updates.
 The setting is not exact.
 While you may set an exact time, the check will occur anytime between the specified time and up to 20% before that time.
-This means that if you set the time at 20 hours, the check will take place anytime between 16 hours and 20 hours.
+This means that if you set the time for 20 hours, the check will take place anytime between 16 hours and 20 hours.

 The default status is set at Not Configured.
 If it is set at this or at Disabled, Windows will check for available updates at the default interval of 22 hours.